haowen-xu/tfsnippet/README.rst

 Quick Tutorial
 --------------

-Use the flexible training loop context:
+Use the flexible training loop context, with nice logging and early-stopping:

 .. code-block:: python